- Admission Application Fee

 - Persons 60 years of age or older who are Florida residents, pursuant to Chapter 1009.26, Florida Statutes.

-- A student who is or was at the time he or she reached 18 years of age in the custody of the Department of Children and Families or who, after spending at least 6 months in the custody of the department after reaching 16 years of age, was placed in a guardianship by the court.
-Or a student who is or was at the time he or she reached 18 years of age in the custody of a relative or nonrelative under s.
+- A student who is or was at the time they reached 18 years of age in the custody of the Department of Children and Families or who, after spending at least 6 months in the custody of the department after reaching 16 years of age, was placed in a guardianship by the court.
+Or a student who is or was at the time they reached 18 years of age in the custody of a relative or nonrelative under s.
 39.5085 or who was adopted from the Department of Children and Families after May 5, 1997, pursuant to Chapter 1009.25, Florida Statutes.

 - Florida resident who lacks a fixed, regular, and adequate nighttime residence, whose primary nighttime residence is a public or private shelter designed to provide temporary residence a public or private transitional living program, or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings., pursuant to Chapter 1009.25, Florida Statutes.